dizzitt/darksun/docs/nasherquickstart.md

     ```c
     nasher config --nssFlags:"-n C:/<path>/<to>/<NWNEE> -owkey"
     ```
     *Note:  A common error is to have a trailing '/' after the path in the command above.
 There should be no trailing '/'.
-Additionally, the slants need to be forward, not back.
+Additionally, the slants need to be forward, not back.*

-    If your folder names have spaces in them (boooooooooooo!):
+    If your folder names have spaces in them (boooooooooooo!), you'll need to escape the entire path with double quotes:
     ```c
     nasher config --nssFlags:"-n \"C:/<path>/<to>/Neverwinter Nights\" -owkey"
     ```
     *Note:  In the second example above, the entire path is contained within escaped quotation marks.
 You do not need to escape each individual space in the path.
 The `-owkey` are nwnsc command line arguments, if you want to use different ones, insert them instead of `-owkey`.
+NWNSC command line argument can also, optionally, be passed through the nasher.cfg file.*

     Now tell Nasher where you put the compiler (nwnsc.exe).
 The backslashes must be escaped, so your command will look like this:
     ```c
     nasher config --nssCompiler:"C:\\Users\\<username>\\Desktop\\Git_Repositories\\ds\\nwnsc.exe"
     ```
+    *Note:  You must include the full path to the compiler and the file name nwnsc.exe.*

 ## Unpacking
 Before unpacking your module for the first time, create a folder that will eventually be used as the local git repository.
 Call it whatever you want; avoid spaces.
+In the examples below, we have created a repository folder called `myModule` with an absolute path of `C:/Users/<user>/Desktop/Git_Repositories/myModule`.

 1. Create a nasher project within your repository folder (the one you just created).
-In your CLI, type the following:
+In your CLI, in your `myModule` folder, type the following:
     ```c
     nasher init --default
     ```
     You can leave the `--default` off, but using defaults makes the process go faster and you can change default values within the `nasher.cfg` folder whenever you want.
-2. Copy your module's `.mod` file into your module folder (the one you just created).
+2. Copy your module's `.mod` file into your `myModule` folder.
 3. Unpack your module into a basic directory structure.
 In your CLI, type the following:
     ```c
     nasher unpack --file:<mymodulename>.mod
     ```
     This command will convert all of your module resources into `.json` files and save them in a basic directory structure.
-Once the unpacking process is complete, there should be a new folder called `src`.
+Once the unpacking process is complete, there should be a new folder in your `myModule` folder called `src`.
 Within that folder, you'll find all of your converted module resources.
 Scripts (`.nss`) files are not converted because they are plain text files.
 You can edit any of these `.json` files in place, but it is not recommended.

     You are not limited to this directory structure.
 You can organize your module any way you'd like and with any folder structure you'd like, you simply need to tell nasher where the files are via settings within `nasher.cfg`.
 We'll go over that [later](#nasher-configuration-file).
 4. Once you're happy with your directory structure, push everything into a git repository.